matthewowen/jekyll-mapping/README.markdown

 https://developers.google.com/maps/documentation/staticmaps/

-Embeds a static image, centered on the specificed location, with a marker at the specified location
+Embeds a static image, centered on the specifced location, with a marker at the specified location.
+This provider doesn't have as much flexibilitity, but it's easy to set up

 ### Google JS API